YanningDai/hybrid-gen-rehab/README.md

 # hybrid-gen-rehab
-Code and resources for the manuscript "A data-physics hybrid model for personalized post-stroke gait prediction and rehabilitation planning using wearable sensor data"
+Repository for the manuscript
+“A data-physics hybrid generative model for patient-specific post-stroke motor rehabilitation using wearable sensor data”.

+⚠️ This is a placeholder repository.
+Full code, scripts, and documentation will be released upon publication.

+For questions during peer review, please contact the authors.